chibisnorlax/acnhfaq/index.md

 ### How do I make a villager move out?
 Please refer to Yue’s move-out guide here: https://yuexr.github.io/acnh/moveout.html.

-### I agreed to let one of my villagers move out today, when can I go 'villager hunting' (or) Why don't I see any villagers in my mystery islands I visit?
+### I agreed to let one of my villagers move out today, when can I go looking for a new villager?
-The villager progresses to the next step in a move-out sequence every next 5:00 AM. `Villager asks to leave and you say yes > Villager is in boxes > Empty plot > Automatically filled with a villager from your 'move in queue'` https://yuexr.github.io/img/mo/2.png
+For a timeline of the move-out sequence, visit https://yuexr.github.io/img/mo/2.png.
 You MUST have an unsold, empty plot available to invite a villager from another player's island, or to find villagers on mystery islands (and you can only invite *one villager from a mystery island* per day).
 Note: If someone visited and claimed your villager who was in boxes their house will immediately say 'I moved out', but you will still need to wait until the next day for an empty plot.

 ### How do I invite a villager from another player's island?
 The villager has to be moving out and 'in boxes', if you talk to them they will mention that they are moving out and you'll be shown an option to invite them to live on your island.
 If you have an open plot, they will mention that they spoke to Tom Nook and are going to move in to your island and show up on your island the next day.

 ### How do I extend the time window my villager is in boxes (or) How do I extend the duration my plot is empty?
-Time travel a few hours but stay within the same day (refer to time traveling section).
+[Time travel](#time-travel) a few hours backwards, but stay within the same day.

 ### Will my villagers move out without telling me?
 No. They always need to ask you for your permission before they move out.
 You need to have at least six villagers, for villagers to start asking about moving out.